JohnCremona/CMFs/PostgresSchema.md

   * check_hecke_ring_index_factorization : if present, verify that hecke_ring_index_factorization matches hecke_ring_index
   * check_analytic_rank_set : if newform is in a box with lfunctions set, check that analytic_rank
   * check_analytic_rank : if analytic_rank is present, check that matches order_of_vanishing in lfunctions record, and is are constant across the orbit
+  * check_self_dual : if is_self_dual is present but field_poly is not present, check that embedding data in mf_hecke_cc is consistent with is_self_dual and/or check that the lfunction self_dual attribute is consistent
 * Per row
   * local
     * check_projective_field_degree : if present, check that projective_field has degree matching projective_image (4 for A4,S4, 5 for A5, 2n for Dn)
   * slow
     * check_self_twist_disc : check that self_twist_disc = [elt[6] for elt in inner_twists if elt[6] is not None]
     * check_field_poly_properties : if present, check that field_poly is irreducible, if field_poly_is_cyclotomic   are set, verify this
-    * TODO : for each discriminant D in self_twist_discs, check that for each prime p not dividing the level for which (D/p) = -1, check that traces[p] = 0 (we could also check values in mf_hecke_nf and/or mf_hecke_cc, but this would be far more costly)
     * check_related_objects : check that URLS in related_objects are valid and identify objects present in the LMFDB
     * check_related_objects : if related_objects contains an Artin rep, check that k=1 and that conductor of artin rep matches level N
-    * TODO : if k=2, char_orbit_index=1 and dim=1 check that elliptic curve isogeny class of conductor N is present in related_objects (add this one to the above)
+    * check_related_objects : if k=2, char_orbit_index=1 and dim=1 check that elliptic curve isogeny class of conductor N is present in related_objects (add this one to the above)
   * extra slow
-    * TODO : if nf_label is not present and field_poly is present, check whether is_self_dual is correct (if feasible)
-    * TODO : if is_self_dual is present but field_poly is not present, check that embedding data in mf_hecke_cc is consistent with is_self_dual and/or check that the lfunction self_dual attribute is consistent
-    * TODO : if present, check that artin_image is consistent with artin_degree and projective_image (quotient of artin_image by its center should give projective_image) (use GAP)
   * newspace
-    * TODO : check that dim is present in hecke_orbit_dims array in newspace record and that summing dim over rows with the same space label gives newspace dim
+    * check_hecke_orbit_dims_newforms : check that dim is present in hecke_orbit_dims array in newspace record and that summing dim over rows with the same space label gives newspace dim
   * char_dir_orbits
     * TODO : check that each level M in inner twists divides the level and that M.o identifies a character orbit in char_dir_orbits with the listed parity
     * TODO : if field_poly_is_real_cycolotomic is set, verify this (precompute table)
+    * TODO : if nf_label is not present and field_poly is present, check whether is_self_dual is correct (if feasible)
+    * TODO : if present, check that artin_image is consistent with artin_degree and projective_image (quotient of artin_image by its center should give projective_image) (use GAP)
+    * TODO : for each discriminant D in self_twist_discs, check that for each prime p not dividing the level for which (D/p) = -1, check that traces[p] = 0 (we could also check values in mf_hecke_nf and/or mf_hecke_cc, but this would be far more costly)

 **Table** `mf_newform_portraits`: